 Before this offering, there will be no public market for our common stock, and we cannot assure you that one will develop or be sustained after this offering.
 We cannot predict the prices at which our common stock will trade.
 The initial public offering price for our common stock will be determined through our negotiations with the underwriters and may not bear any relationship to the market price at which it may trade after this offering.
-Shares of closed-end management investment companies offered in an initial public offering often trade at a discount to the initial public offering price due to sales loads, including underwriting discounts, and related offering expenses.
 In addition, shares of closed-end management investment companies have in the past frequently traded at discounts to their net asset values and our stock may also be discounted in the market.
 This characteristic of closed-end management investment companies is separate and distinct from the risk that our net asset value per share may decline.
 We cannot predict whether shares of our common stock will trade above, at or below our net asset value.
 The risk of loss associated with this characteristic of closed-end management investment companies may be greater for investors expecting to sell shares of common stock purchased in the offering soon after the offering.
 In addition, if our common stock trades below its net asset value, we will generally not be able to sell additional shares of our common stock to the public at its market price without first obtaining the approval of our stockholders (including our unaffiliated stockholders) and our independent directors for such issuance.